-Like I wrote above, there is a tourist information point about three minutes from the town square where the very knowledgable and friendly staff is at your disposal.
+As I wrote above, there is a tourist information point about three minutes from the town square where the very knowledgeable and friendly staff is at your disposal.

 Highly recommended is the Tallinn Card that grants you free public transportation, free access to many museums as well as many perks at stores and restaurants.
 If you opt for the plus-version, there is even a ride on one of the hop-on-hop-off-busses included.

 |adult plus*||36 €||49 €||58 €|